kubernetes/website/docs/admin/admission-controllers.md

 ### PersistentVolumeClaimResize

 This plug-in implements additional validations for checking incoming `PersistentVolumeClaim` resize requests.
 **Note:** Support for volume resizing is available as an alpha feature.
 Admins must set the feature gate `ExpandPersistentVolumes` to `true` to enable resizing.
 {: .note}

-After the `ExpandPersistentVolumes` feature gate is enabled, it's recommended to enable the `PersistentVolumeClaimResize` admission plug-in, too.
+After enabling the `ExpandPersistentVolumes` feature gate, enabling the `PersistentVolumeClaimResize` admission plug-in is recommended, too.
 This plug-in prevents resizing of all claims by default unless claim's `StorageClass` has explicitly enabled resizing by setting `allowVolumeExpansion` to true.

 For example: all `PersistnetVolumeClaim`s created from the following `StorageClass` support volume expansion: